 How to complain to Quick Loans Express

 If you feel that we have given you a loan unfairly, we have an easy complaint procedure.
-You can read all about it here.
+You can read all about it in our complaints procedure.
 If you have any questions concerning your Quick Loans Express small loan, you can contact us by email or phone.

 Internal Complaints Procedures for Payday Lenders in 2019